Sports Psychotherapy

 My aim is to help you gain a healthy insight into your ‘here and now’ situation, to control your anxiety and keep you focused.

-With the ongoing rise of social media abuse, fans often try to tell athletes how to do their job they never did or failed at trying to do.
+With the ongoing rise of social media abuse, fans often try to tell athletes how to do the job they never did or failed at trying to do.
 This is the problem when people are too invested in sports figures.
-Their loss becomes their own and because they may not have participated in high level professional sports, and they can’t process and come to terms with the outcomes.
+Their loss becomes their own and because they may not have participated in high-level professional sports, they can’t process and come to terms with the outcomes.
 The fact of the matter is, you win some, you lose some

 To put it into perspective, it develops into mental health issues... over a football match.
 Some fans don’t understand what goes on in the real football world.